lenn0n/devGuide/frontend/common-mistakes-of-nextjs-beginners.md

       </Server-Component>

       <Server-Component page={<Client-Component/> }/>

-Not valid:
-  1. You import different component in a single file.
+      // INVALID
-> 	- use 'server';
+      use 'server';
       import Client-Component from "..";
       return <Client-Component/>;

-In case you encounter some of the packages you installed and uses Browser API, you could use:
-  Dynamic Import
+The only reason behind is apparently nextjs is expecting server components only and got imported by one client component.
+Don't import the component and use them as props/children to avoid errors.

+Alternatively, you can use dynamic import.
   >     dynamic(()=> import('...'));

 You might get some **Hydration Issues** while rendering components.
 This is simply because the Server Side and Client Side